Tampa Bay Rays In Payroll 2014 + Contracts Going Forward: They Should Also Trade David Price To St. Louis For Matt Adams

 Like us on Facebook here

 Posted on October 14, 2013, in MLB Historical Series, MLB Teams: Articles and Analysis, The Rest: Everything Baseball and tagged alex cobb, andrew freidman, Arbitration eligible, b.j. upton, ben francisco, ben zobrist, boston red sox, brandon gomes, burke badenhop, Carlos Pena, cesar ramos, chris archer, chris jennings, Chuck Booth. fastest 30 ballgames, dane de la rosa, david Dejesus, david price, delmon young, desmond jennings, durham bulls, elliot johnson, fernando rodney, Hak-Ju Lee, j.p Howell, jake mcgee, jake orodizzi, james loney, jeff niemann, jeremy hellickson, joel peralta, john hart, john jaso, jose molina, josh lueke, kyle farnsworth, Luke Scott, matt joyce, matt moore, mike montgomery, MLB Payrolls 2013, new york yankees, philadelphia phillies, reid brignac, rick thompson, robinson chirinos, ryan roberts, sam fuld, sean rodriguez, seattle mariners, stephen vogt, steve geltz, stu sternberg, super 2 arbitration eligible, tampa bay rays, tampa bay rays payroll 2013, Tampa Rays attendance, tim beckham, tim lincecum, travis hafner, tropicana field, twitter @chuckbooth3024, wil myers, yunel escobar.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.